vishalmehta78/RepData_PeerAssessment1/PA1_template.md

-### 5.Are there differences in activity patterns between weekdays and weekends?
+### 5. Are there differences in activity patterns between weekdays and weekends?

-##### *Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day*
+##### **Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day**